 - Create a list of your competitors

-- Find your potential competitors on Google using important keywords
+- Find your potential competitors on Google using the right keywords

-- Businesses that buy pay-per-click ads based on the keywords
+- Identify businesses that buy pay-per-click ads based on the keywords

-- Marketers advertising on the similar industry platforms (publications, forums etc.)
+- Identify marketers advertising on similar industry platforms

-- Competitors on eCommerce stores like Amazon or eBay
+- Search for competitors on eCommerce stores like Amazon or eBay

-- Competitors on social media platforms like Facebook or Twitter
+- Locate your competitors on social media platforms like Facebook or Twitter

-2. Analyze Your Competitors' Social Media Activities to Identify their Customers
+Step 2.
+Analyze your Competitors' Social Media Activities to Identify their Customers

-Careful listening will not just help you determine the competitor's audience size; it will lead you to them.
-And if they are unsatisfied and unhappy with their current supplier/service provider. ( Make use of the best AgoraPulse alternatives - social media monitoring tools, to manage your spying easily)
+By actively listening, you will be able to determine your competitor's audience size; it will also lead you to them.
+And if they are unhappy with their current supplier/service provider. ( Make use of the best AgoraPulse alternatives - social media monitoring tools, to manage your spying easily)

 It’s an opportunity knocking at your doorstep.
-For this, you need to keep an eye on Competitors’ social media activities and how users’ respond to them.
+So, keep an eye on your competitors’ social media activities and how users’ respond to them.

 Let’s start with gathering data on Facebook, Twitter, LinkedIn, Instagram, and other social networks.